Book – Start Late, Finish Rich (A no-fail plan for achieving financial freedom at any age)

 - Even though you may not have your financial life in order, you have gained good experience, which can be utilized to earn more than you currently do.

 - It’s about taking responsibility and asking the right, positive questions.
-As you do, you’ll come up with appropriate solutions to raise your income.
+As you do, you’ll develop appropriate solutions to raise your income.

-- you may consider asking for raise by adding more value at work, look for side hustle, part time work, turning your hobby into profit making gig.
+- You may consider asking for a raise by adding more value at work, looking for a side hustle part-time job, and turning your hobby into a profit-making gig.

 Part V – Give More, Live More

 - David reiterates the importance of giving.
 Whether it’s time or money is up to an individual or what one’s situation allows.
-Giving is sure way to not only become rich but also living fulfilled life.
+Giving is a sure way to become rich and live fulfilled lives.

-- David claims that we don’t have to wait until we have money in the bank, and or till retirement.
-We must start living the life we want immediately or at least start working on our ideal life.
+- David claims that we don’t have to wait until we have money in the bank or till retirement.
+We must start living the life we want immediately or working on our ideal life.

 - It will depend on the questions we ask ourselves.
-Do we ask questions like why my life sucks?
-Or how can I make my life better, what do I want, how can I go about it?
-You may consider two books to consider “Change Your Questions, Change Your Life” & “Mindset”.
+Do we ask why my life sucks?
+How can I improve my life?
+What do I want?
+How can I go about it?
+You may consider two books: “Change Your Questions, Change Your Life” & “Mindset.”

 I have also created a video of a few quotes from the book.
-Please do subscribe to YouTube channel self-help books quotes- Myread4change –
+Please subscribe to the YouTube channel self-help books quotes- Myread4change –

-As you complete reading this book and put suggestions into motion, within a few years you will see your financial life in order.
-And I believe sound financial life does have a great impact on our overall quality of life.
+As you complete reading this book and put suggestions into motion, you will see your financial life in order within a few years.
+And I believe sound economic life does have a significant impact on our overall quality of life.

 You may download Start Late, Finish Rich free E-book copy here.
 You may consider following the author David Bach and his work for continuous guidance here.

-Hope this book summary helped you in some way.
-Please share your thoughts in the comment.
+I hope this book summary helped you in some way.
+Please share your thoughts in the comments.
 I would love to hear from you.

 Thank you for reading.
-Wish you a good life.
+I wish you a good life.